-The theme will be Mischief Makers in partnership with the Beano comic which celebrated its 80th anniversary this year.
-Children aged four to 11 will be challenged to read 6 books over the summer for which they will receive prizes along the way and a medal and certificate on completion.Close
+This year the theme was Mischief Makers in partnership with the Beano comic which celebrated its 80th anniversary.
+Children aged four to 11 were challenged to read 6 books over the summer for which they received prizes along the way and a medal and certificate on completion.Close

 - Children's reading can 'dip' during the long summer holidays.
 The Reading Agency’s annual Summer Reading Challenge helps gets three quarters of a million children into libraries to maintain their reading skills and confidence